consilience/laravel-message-flow/README.md

     php artisan queue:work message-flow-queue-connection --queue=message-flow

+Note: for each shared queue, just one application will be subscribed to it and handling messages pushed onto it.
+Conversely, any number of applications can push messages onto that queue.
+If there are multiple applications sending messages to each other, it helps if each shared queue is named with reference to the application subscribed to it.

 ## Sending an example message

 You can send a message simply by creating a new MessageFlowOut model from your sender application: